 What to share: when and how

 When an emergency hits, there will be precious little time to think or plan.
 This section provides detail on the different aspects of handling communications in an emergency; this is intended to be read before the emergency hits.
-If you are in the midst of an emergency, your Number One resource will be the Critical first steps in emergency media management checklist.
+In the midst of an emergency, our Number One resource will be the Critical first steps in emergency media management checklist.
 This summarizes the critical first steps in emergency media management.
 The following sections provide additional detail on each of those steps.

 There are 3 main email lists for the sharing of humanitarian communications materials.
 Some are much bigger than others, so it is important to think carefully about who needs what information when choosing which list to use and also making sure to group as much content together as possible before sharing, to limit the number of different emails CARE staff receive.

-- For ALL signed off comms materials including photos/video
+- For ALL signed off communications materials including photos/video

-- N.B. contains programme staff (i.e. WASH experts) so try not to overburden and group content into as few emails as possible!
+- N.B. contains programme staff (i.e. water, sanitation & hygiene experts) so try not to overburden and group content into as few emails as possible!

 - Also contains CI-Media and CI-COMWG mailing lists so no need to cross post